BOOST your imp!act 2016

 Six student projects in the field of sustainability awarded

-Reducing waste, supporting sustainable consumption, improve interaction between generations: six student projects in the field of sustainability have been awarded within the BOOST-contest.
+Reducing waste, supporting sustainable consumption, improve interaction between generations: six student projects in the field of sustainability have been awarded in 2016 within the BOOST-contest.

 Out of the nine applications these six groups of students could convince the team of BOOST about their project ideas.
 They were awarded by Prof. Maarten Hoenen, Vicerector for Teaching and Development, in the evening of the 7th december 2016.
 To support the implementation of the projecs the teams will receive 500 francs and can participate in a workshop for project management, communication and fundraising.

 Reuse.
 Reduce.
 Recycle.
 Thats the principle behing Swapooks.
-On this online plattform sutdents can sell the literature from their studies.
-This project started at the University of Basel and is going to be expanded nationwide.
+On this online plattform sutdents can buy and sell the literature from their studies.

 Who can't relate to plastic and shopping bags piling up at home.
 But when you're in the shop you haven't one of them at hand.
 The team of Sack-Cycling intends to set up bag dispensers from which you can get used bags for free.
 The idea is also that you can bring your own bags and deposit them for others to use.
 In a first step the team intends to do an evaluation of the needs and locations.